-HIV sentinel survey conducted in 2009 neither show a clear trend for all the sentinel groups surveyed nor-showed a marked change in HIV sero-prevalence among the sentinel groups surveyed except for the MSM category.
+HIV sentinel survey conducted in 2011 neither show a clear trend for all the sentinel groups surveyed nor-showed a marked change in HIV sero-prevalence except for the MSM category.
 Still these results are compatible with a low level HIV prevalence in the country.
 A properly conducted behavioural surveillance system would be more sensitive to issues related to HIV epidemic in this situation.
 The first round of behavioural survey was completed in 2007.
+It has been planned to conduct Integrated Bio Behavioural Surveillance Survey in 2013